Harish-Chandra bimodules over rational Cherednik algebras: Localization of HC bimodules.

 \subsection{Localization of HC bimodules.}

 We will apply the results of the previous subsection to give an explicit description of the localization of certain Harish-Chandra $H_{c}\text{-}H_{c'}$-bimodules.
 Namely, consider the Verma module $\Delta_{c'}(\triv)$.
 We will consider bimodules of the form $\homf{\Delta_{c'}(\triv)}{N}$, for $N \in \cO_{c}$ with full support.
 We first see that any irreducible HC $H_{c}\text{-}H_{c'}$-bimodule with full support is contained in such a bimodule.
+Throughout this section, we make use of the following observation.